jenting/longhorn/enhancements/20210525-async-pull-backups.md

 1. Create a new CRD called `backupvolumes.longhorn.io`.

-   We'll create a new Custom Resource Definition (CRD) called `backupvolumes.longhorn.io` to save pulled backup volumes metadata and its historical volume backups metadata as the Custom Resource (CR).
+   We'll create a new Custom Resource Definition (CRD) called `backupvolumes.longhorn.io` to save pulled backup volumes metadata and its volume snapshot backups metadata as the Custom Resource (CR).
 For each backup volume, we'll create a new CR.
    - `metadata.name`: the backup volume name.
    - `spec.backupStoreURL`: the backup store URL.
    - `spec.pollInterval`: the backup store poll interval.